PolymathicAI/AstroCLIP/README.md

   <tr>
 </table>

 We report R-squared metrics on redshift and galaxy property estimation (averaged across all properties) and accuracy on galaxy morphology classification (averaged across all labels).
 Our models are marked with an asterisk (*).
+[1] We use the results reported from [Walmsley, et al. (2021)](https://github.com/mwalmsley/zoobot/tree/main).
+[2] We use the encoder from [Melchior, et al. (2022)](https://github.com/pmelchior/spender).

 ## Data Access